Career

 Credit: Rich Biesterfield

-I've played baseball for almost my whole life and I’ve had the privilege of pursuing a career as a professional baseball player, a dream I’ve carried since I was a kid.
+I played baseball for almost my whole life, and I had the privilege of pursuing a career as a professional baseball player, a dream I had carried since I was a kid.
 Out of high school, I was drafted by the Chicago Cubs in the 2021 MLB Draft.
-The Cubs and I were able to come to a unique agreement: I would be able to pursue my education full-time while still playing in their Minor League organization—a detail in my contract that has been fundamental to my personal success in these past years.
+The Cubs and I were able to come to a unique agreement: I would be able to pursue my education full-time while still playing in their Minor League organization—a detail in my contract that was fundamental to my personal success in these past years.

 Spending extended offseasons at school and away from the coaching and resources (and catch partners!) was frustrating at times, as I felt that I was falling behind in my performance.
 That being said, I am very grateful for my time at UChicago; I made some amazing friends, grew deeper in my faith, unlocked myriad opportunities, and I am now much wiser and resilient.